-HideResult HideResult = true defines that the model developer proposes to not show the simulator results of the corresponding component [e.g., it will not be possible to plot this variable].
-HideResult = false defines that the developer proposes to show the corresponding component [if a variable is declared in a pro- tected section, a tool might not include it in a simulation result.
-By setting HideResult = false, the modeler would like to have the variable in the simulation result, even if in the protected section].
-[HideResult is for example used in the connectors of the Modelica.StateGraph library to not show variables to the mod- eler that are of no interest to him and would confuse him.]
+HideResult HideResult = true defines that the model developer proposes to not show the simulator results of the corresponding component.
+HideResult = false defines that the developer proposes to show the corresponding component.
+[For example, a tool is not expected to provide means to plot a variable with HideResult = true.
+If a variable is declared in a protected section, a tool might not include it in a simulation result.
+By setting HideResult = false, the modeler would like to have the variable in the simulation result, even if in the protected section.
+HideResult is for example used in the connectors of the Modelica.StateGraph library to not show variables to the modeler that are of no interest to him and would confuse him.]
 Inline Has only an effect within a function declaration.
 If Inline = true, the model developer proposes to inline the function.
 This means, that the body of the function is included at all places where the function is called.
 If Inline = true, the model developer proposes to not inline the function.
-[The annotation Inline = true is for example used in Modelica] .Mechanics.MultiBody.Frames and in functions of Modelica.Media to have no overhead for function calls such as resolving a vector in a different coordinate system and at the same time the function can be analytically differentiated, e.g., for index reduction needed TeteTelline for mechanical systems.]
+[The annotation Inline = true is for example used in Modelica .Mechanics.MultiBody.Frames and in functions of Modelica.Media to have no overhead for function calls such as resolving a vector in a different coordinate system and at the same time the function can be analytically differentiated, e.g., for index reduction needed for mechanical systems.]
 LateInline Has only an effect within a function declaration.
-If LateInline = true, the model developer proposes to inline the function after all symbolic transformations have been performed [especially differentiation and inversion of functions; for efficiency reasons it is then useful to replace all function calls with identical input arguments by one function call, before the inlining].
+If LateInline = true, the model developer proposes to inline the function after all symbolic transformations have been performed.
+[Late inlining is especially useful for differentiation and inversion of functions; for efficiency reasons it is then useful to replace all function calls with identical input arguments by one function call, before the inlining.]
 If LateInline = false, the model developer proposes to not in- line the function after symbolic transformations have been per- formed.
 Inline=true, LateInline=false is identical to Inline=true.
 Inline=true, LateInline=true is identical to LateInline= true.
 Inline=false, LateInline=true is identical to LateInline= true.
 [This annotation is for example used in Modelica.Media.Water .IF97_Utilities.T_props_ph to provide in combination with common subexpression elimination the automatic caching of function calls.
 Furthermore, it is used in order that a tool is able to propagate specific enthalpy over connectors in the Modelica_Fluid library.]
 InlineAfterIndexReductio nHas only an effect within a function declaration.
 If true, the model developer proposes to inline the function after the function is differentiated for index reduction, and before any other symbolic transformations are performed.
 This annotation cannot be combined with annotations Inline and LateInline.

 GenerateEvents Has only an effect within a function declaration If GenerateEvents = true, the model developer proposes that crossing functions in the function should generate events (one pos- sibility of doing this is to inline the function and generate events for the inlined function).
 [This annotation is for example used in Modelica.Media.Water .IF97_Utilities.phase_dT to indicate that the output should gen- erate an event when it changes.]